 jansent at astro.columbia.edu

-I am a second-year graduate student here at Columbia broadly interested in galaxies and exoplanets.
+I am a third-year graduate student here at Columbia broadly interested in galaxies and exoplanets.
 I am researching what could be possible with the next-generation of telescopes investigating exoplanets with some exciting prospects in the works.
 I also write science fiction and mythology novels in my spare time!

 mmctier at astro.columbia.edu

 I am a graduate student working on calibrating the properties of Kepler planet host stars using transit data.
 My previous research has focused on the accretion history of the Milky Way, from understanding the Milky Way's satellite galaxy population in a broader cosmological context to analyzing the dynamics of tidal streams in the Milky Way halo.
 More recently I have been investigating the use of machine learning techniques for exoplanetary science.

 keywords: tidal streams, bayesian inference, transit modeling, information theory

 esandford at astro.columbia.edu

-I'm a third year graduate student working on the search for moons orbiting extrasolar planets.
+I'm a fourth year graduate student working on the search for moons orbiting extrasolar planets.
 As an undergraduate, I worked alongside astronomers at the American Museum of Natural History and the National Radio Astronomy Observatory, where my research was focused on the study of giant molecular clouds in the Milky Way using radio, near-infrared and gamma-ray observations.
 I'm an alumnus of CUNY Hunter College and was recently selected as an NSF Graduate Research Fellow.

 ateachey at astro.columbia.edu

-I'm a postbac student studying in the bridge program at Columbia.
+I'm a first year graduate student at Columbia.
 My main research interests are compact objects, late-stage stellar evolution and extrasolar planets.
-I am currently working on the detectability of exoplanets with the upcoming LSST survey, using methods such as injection/recovery tests to study completeness and sensitivity.
+I recently finished a project calculating the detectability of exoplanets with the upcoming LSST survey, using methods such as injection/recovery tests to study completeness and sensitivity.

 jorgecorte at astro.columbia.edu